Query Variables and Patterns

 An answer to any pattern in the disjunction is an answer to the disjunction.

 A variable is "bound" in a disjunction if it is bound in every branch of the disjunction.
-Variables which are present in & bound by only some of the branches of the disjunction (and not present outside it) are considered "local" to that disjunction.
+Variables which are present in & bound by only some of the branches of the disjunction (and not present outside it) are considered "internal" to that disjunction.

-match $p isa person, has name $p-name; { $emp isa employment, links (employer: $company, employee: $p); $company has name $org-name; } or { $edu isa education, links (institute: $institute, attendee: $p); $institute has name $org-name; };
+#!test[read, count=2] match $p isa person, has name $p-name; { $emp isa employment, links (employer: $company, employee: $p); $company has name $org-name; } or { $edu isa education, links (institute: $institute, attendee: $p); $institute has name $org-name; };

 Here, $emp